carpetmat/Project4/README.md

   </tr>
 </table>
 <p>
 Unfortunatly again I am unable to detect an earthquake with the spectrogram.
-As at present the noise in the data below 100 HZ is too high.
+As at present the noise in the data below 100 HZ is too high to allow us to discern any earthquake signs.
 Earthquakes generally produce even lower frequency sounds than Whales.
 However airguns again can be seen in this time range.
 </p>